cloudbring/sfJwtPhpUnitPlugin/USAGE.md

 Replace the values in brackets above with ones that correspond to your database setup.

-* Make sure that you also create the test database in MySQL and assign user privileges if necessary.
+* Make sure that you also create the test database and assign user privileges if necessary.

 * If your application does not use a database, you can disable these checks (and all database connectivity) by setting `use_database` to `false` in